bhargavi852004/TkinterCalc_Interactive-GUI-Calculator/README.md

-Here's the README file for your tkinter calculator application:

----

 # Tkinter Calculator

 This is a simple calculator application built using Python's tkinter library.
 It provides various mathematical operations and functions.